gofiber/docs/api/ctx.md

 This method is equivalent of using `atoi` with ctx.Params

 ## ParamsParser
 This method is similar to BodyParser, but for path parameters.
-It is important to use the struct tag "uri".
-For example, if you want to parse a path parameter with a field called Pass, you would use a struct field of uri:"pass"
+It is important to use the struct tag "params".
+For example, if you want to parse a path parameter with a field called Pass, you would use a struct field of params:"pass"

 {% code title="Signature" %}
 ```go